Australian High Commission

 • a Risk Management Strategy that (if relevant) includes assessment of risks to children

-• a timeframe for implementing the project of no more than two years, beginning before July 2023.
+• a timeframe for implementing the project of no more than two years, beginning July 2023.

 Applications will only be accepted online through SmartyGrants.
 Applications in hard copy or email will not be processed.